-The existing municipal cluster office at Mothiba Ngwana-Mago in the Maja area for which a photographic image is provided below, is suitably located in terms of centrality, population concentrations and numbers as well as access roads.
+The existing municipal cluster office at Mothiba Ngwanamago in the Maja area, is suitably located in terms of centrality, population concentrations and numbers as well as access roads.
 Access will be further improved once the existing tarring of the road from Polokwane via Silicon Smelters is completed.
 The office however needs to be extended to meet the deployment requirements of staff as well as the municipal services to be provided in the cluster area.